 Giving Birth Naturally: Learn about the most popular natural vaginal childbirth methods, including Hypnobirthing, The Bradley Method, and Lamaze.
 This natural birth guide website provides overviews of each.

 Mother’s Advocate Blog: This article can help you know how to go about choosing the right childbirth education for you, what classes should cover, checking for certification, etc. It is written by a birth educator, but does not steer the reader toward any specific type of class, only providing information on how to choose one for yourself.

-Kindred Bravely: This guide gives a good overview of four of the most popular types of childbirth classes and a brief overview of the philosophy and methods of each.
+Kindred Bravely: This natural birth guide gives a good overview of four of the most popular types of childbirth classes and a brief overview of the philosophy and methods of each.

-Kopa Birth: The author of this blog is myself, Katie Griffin!
-I’m a Registered Nurse, Lamaze Certified Educator, and mom of 6.
+Kopa Birth: The author of this blog is me, Katie Griffin!
+I’m a Registered Nurse, Lamaze Certified Educator, and mom of 7.
 In addition to the blog, I offer online childbirth classes for natural hospital birth.

 Want to learn more?
 Enroll in FREE Class #1 of the KOPA® PREPARED Essentials online childbirth course.